OVpay

 The approach

-Public transport is changing.
-Well, the way you pay for public transport is changing.
-In various places in the Netherlands, you can now choose how you check in and out on buses, trains, trams, and metros.
-You can use a payment card, credit card, mobile phone, or even a smartwatch.
-To make this happen, all public transport companies in the Netherlands joined forces under the name OVpay.
+Public transportation is changing.
+Or yes, paying in public transport.
+In fact, in several places in the Netherlands you can now choose how you check in and out on the bus, train, streetcar and metro.
+With a debit card, credit card, phone or even a smartwatch.
+To realize this, all public transport companies in the Netherlands joined forces under the name OVpay.

 A new payment system like this has quite an impact on travelers.
-That's why we established a framework to introduce this system in the most customer-oriented manner possible.
-Think about communication regarding the project, as well as the various touchpoints.
-In other words, everything that ensures that travelers can easily use the new payment methods in the future.
+Therefore, we set up a shell to introduce this system in the most customer-oriented way possible.
+Think of communication around the project, but also the various touch points.
+Everything that ensures that travelers can use the new payment methods easily.

-To prepare for this, we first examined public transport in other cities.
-What is working well in Seoul, London, and Tokyo?
-And what could be improved?
-In addition, we also asked travelers about their experiences and ideas.
-With those insights in mind, we assisted in the introduction of the new payment system.
-Not everywhere, but with a trial in Lelystad.
-A kind of living lab where we have the space to make mistakes and learn from them.
+To do this, we first examined public transport in other cities.
+What goes well in Seoul, London and Tokyo?
+And what could be done better?
+We also asked travelers about their experiences and ideas.
+With these insights in mind, we helped design and experiment with the introduction of the new payment system.

-If you take the bus now, you can also check in and out with your debit card.
+So if you take the bus today, you can also check in and out with your debit card.
 The cost of the trip will be debited from your account at the end of the day.
 Almost all Dutch banks participate, and a lot of foreign ones as well.
 By the way, it works not only with your physical card, but also with your debit card on your mobile phone or your smartwatch.
 Cool right?

-And we're far from done.
-For example, the accompanying app is not yet live, and traveling with a subscription is not possible either.
-The service is still very much in development.
-We continue to monitor everything and introduce new functionalities one by one.
-In doing so, inclusivity is a top priority for us.
-We constantly take into account all possible target groups.
-This way, we can make the experience as pleasant as possible for every traveler.
+And then we are far from there.
+As such, the service is still evolving.
+We continue to monitor everything and introduce new features one by one.
+In doing so, we have inclusivity at the top of our priorities.
+We continuously take into account all possible target groups.
+This way we can make the experience as pleasant as possible for every traveler.

 The impact